Fraudelefix/Bazzite-Batocera-dual-boot/README.md

 - Optional "no reboot" mode for testing.
 - Works from desktop or Steam Big Picture Mode.

+### My setup
+- Bazzite OS and installed on SSD1.
+- Bazzite game library stored on SSD1.
+- Batocera OS installed on a USB thumb drive and plugged into a USB port of the PC.
+- Batocera game library stored on SSD2.

 ---

 # Installation process